Last Updated on 17 December, 2020 by Veronica

 Day 23.
 Tours – Madrid

-Although you may not notice, I tried to sum up our 23-day road trip throughout England and Scotland, so you can get an idea of all the things there are to see in the UK.
-Gradually we will tell everything there is to see and do in more detail so that you if you feel like it, can visit these two destinations.
+Although you may not notice, I tried to sum up our 23-day road trip throughout England and Scotland to get an idea of all the things there are to see in the UK.

-I only have to thank Visit Britain, Visit Scotland, and ASVA for the help they gave us on our road trip.
+I must thank Visit Britain, Visit Scotland, and ASVA for their help on our road trip.
 And we want to come back soon!

 Leave a Reply